zachcran/CMakeDev/docs/source/conventions/documentation.rst

 loosely tied to a particular piece of code.
 Narrative documentation is meant for providing overviews, background information, implementation details, etc.
-Narrative documentation is built with Sphinx and is written using Sphinx-flavored reStructuredText.
+Narrative documentation is built with Sphinx and is written using Sphinx-flavored reST.
 Consequentially many of the reST conventions from the API Documentation section carry over.

 Compared to writing reST API documentation the biggest difference when writing narrative documentation is that narrative documentation is typically partitioned